HP TouchPad: Android

-On October 6, 2011, it was reported that a few customers received new TouchPads with Android installed instead of webOS.
-HP was investigating the unofficial release, but has not commented.
+On October 6, 2011, it was reported that a few customers had received new TouchPads with Android installed instead of webOS.
+HP later stated that they had developed a version of Android, for use in testing the hardware while webOS was still under development, suggesting that these units had been shipped with that software in error.

 On October 22, 2011, Android 2.3 (Gingerbread) (in an Alpha version) became available for the TouchPad.
 This port, based on the CyanogenMod enhanced distribution of Android, allows the TouchPad to run most Android apps natively.
-The Android port for TouchPad does not replace webOS.
-It provides a "multi-boot" so that TouchPad owners can start their tablets into Android, webOS, or other OSs.
+The Android port for TouchPad did not replace webOS, providing a "multi-boot" so that TouchPad owners could start their tablets into Android, webOS, or other OSs.
 Android 3.0 'Honeycomb' was not ported to the TouchPad because the source code was not publicly available.

-On January 17, 2012, a port of Android 4.0 (Ice Cream Sandwich) based on CyanogenMod 9 became available.
+On January 7, 2012, a port of Android 4.0 (Ice Cream Sandwich) based on CyanogenMod 9 became available.
 It was a preliminary alpha build (Alpha 0) with some features including hardware-accelerated video playback, microphone and camera not functional at the time.
 It was updated to Alpha 0.5 around January 24, 2012 and then to Alpha 0.6 around January 30, 2012, bringing fixes and stability improvements.

-On February 2, 2012, HP released the source code for Android 2.3 for the HP TouchPad.
+In February 2012, HP released their source code for Android 2.3 for the HP TouchPad.
 The CyanogenMod Team received source code from HP and started working again on the TouchPad tablet port.
 PhoneNews.com reported, "The Android kernel was based on Qualcomm’s reference Android source code, and was used by HP internally to accelerate the release of the TouchPad.
 It was never intended for public use, but rather, to ensure that the TouchPad’s hardware would be ready for release to consumers alongside webOS 3.
 As webOS 3 was lagging behind the hardware in development, Android was also used in the manufacturing lines to test TouchPads before ultimately being flashed with webOS."

 CyanogenMod 9 (CM9) based on Android 4.0.4 have official stable builds with all features working.
 There are also unofficial CM10, CM10.1, CM10.2 and CM11 based builds that have all features working.
 The CM11 builds' stability for daily use is dependent on the kernel used.
 Development of kernels based on Linux 3.0 and 3.4 are proceeding.
 ROM's based on the 3.4 kernel can be unstable and may have features missing.
 ROM's based on the 3.0 kernel are generally stable.
 Android 5.0 works for the TouchPad, although it is sluggish.

 Android 7.0 (Nougat) was made available in September 2016, via Evervolv, an Android Open Source Project (AOSP) ROM authored by Flintman, and is nearly feature complete.
 It is usable and runs better than 5.1.